CTPSSTAFF/bp-prototype-ol/README.md

 some restructuring of the client-side code in order to implement a 'middleware' layer between the client and a backing database.
 The choice of implementaiton lanaguage for the 'middleware' layer is currently TBD, but PHP is a likely candidate.

+Even though this implementation stores all data in-core, querying the underlying data has been isloated in a few functions to facilitate migrating the application to a client-server architecture with a 'middleware' layer in between.
+These functions are:
+* initialize_town_pick_list
+* initialize_year_pick_list
+* town_pick_list_handler
+* year_pick_list_handler
+and the _initialize_ function.
+When the application is converted to use a 'middleware' layer to mediate between the client and a backing database, these functions will require reworking.

 ## Data Sources
 The data sources for this application are: